ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 There are two things we should note right away:

-1. The current test fails.
+1. The current test file has a poor name.
 1. The command runs the tests once and then exits.

 The first item we will fix as we go.